Month: February 2025

 Titanic and its Women Passengers.

 Women were also afraid of the drop down to the cold dark sea below.
 It was 70ft from Boat deck A to the chilly Atlantic.
 One of the few advantages of being a woman in the Victorian age was chivalry.
-For those who have no experience of it, chivalry is defined as the social and moral code by which men supposedly, selflessly, respect women.
+For those who have no experience of it, chivalry is the social and moral code by which men supposedly, selflessly, respect women.
 It is definitely a dying art!

 In 1912, chivalry dictated that women and children had priority over men, with regards to lifeboats.
 The problem, of course, was that there were not enough lifeboats, even for the women and children and women were not eager to be in one.

-Class onboard Titanic Mattered
+Class onboard Titanic mattered

 Sadly, as explained above, most lifeboats left the ship with few onboard and most of these were first-class women and men, and crew.
 Because, though chivalry was active, class was the dominating decider of who survived.